sap-tutorials/Tutorials/tutorials/cai-bot-shipping-2-api/cai-bot-shipping-2-api.md

 ## Details
 ### You will learn
+  - How to set a default webhook endpoint
   - How to call a webhook during a conversation
   - How to display the response